-- 1. Open the exam for which you want to perform AFI analysis and select one of the apical images you would like to use for the analysis. - 2.
-Press Measure on the Control Panel and select the AFI study.
+1. Open the exam for which you want to perform AFI analysis and select one of the apical images you would like to use for the analysis.

+2. Press Measure on the Control Panel and select the AFI study.

 If the images are acquired with a transthoracic probe, the system will try to identify a triplet of apical views suitable for the analysis.
-If a triplet is identified, a message will be displayed in the lower part of the screen "AFI starting with images selected by AI" and the tool will start up in the Define ROI stage with one of the selected views.
+If a triplet is identified, a message will be displayed in the lower part of the screen "AFI starting with images selected by Al" and the tool will start up in the Define ROI stage with one of the selected views.
+Or, if feasible and one click enabled, the tool will proceed to the results stage showing results from all the three views.
 The selected triplet is highlighted in the clipboard, with a thicker border around the current view being analyzed.